phanuphun/cv2-stream-http/README.md

 # README
-This repository i tried to learning about thread in python by using cv2 to straming http camera webcam
+This repository i tried to learning about thread in python by using `opencv2` to straming http camera webcam, using `Bottle` to create minimal API.
 - set backend cv2 at the `/camera/camStream` directory
 - check open camera by run  `/camera/camCheck.py`